Criminal Law Process: An Overview

 Expunging or Sealing a Juvenile Court Record

-If you are a former juvenile offender, you may be able to clear your record by having your juvenile court record expunged—that is sealed or destroyed.
+If you're a former juvenile offender, you might be able to clear your juvenile court record by getting it expunged or sealed.
+Learn how juvenile record expungement works.

 -